opsidao/api_blueprint_server/README.md

 ## Wishlist

+- Integrate a testing framework and start testing stuff ([Vows.js](vowsjs.org) looks interesting, maybe with the [should](https://www.npmjs.com/package/should) package).
 - Login with Github, requiring access to the served repository to access the site.
-- Branch support so you can preview your pull requests before merging them
+- Branch support so you can preview your pull requests before merging them.
-- Custom theme support, to allow branding of the site
+- Custom theme support, to allow branding of the site.
-- Proper layout
+- Proper layout.
-- Improved logging
+- Improved logging.